-The NWWRAC will follow recent developments from the Commission, Member States and ICES WGNEW regarding the potential adoption of management measures for a number of non-quota species, namely seabass, pollock, red mullet and John Dory.
+The NWWRAC will follow recent developments from the Commission, Member States and ICES WGNEW regarding the potential adoption of management measures for a number of non-quota species, for example scallops, seabass, Pollock and red mullet.

 A consultation document proposing the development of a TAC for seabass was circulated by the Commission to Member States in June 2012 for frontloading in 2013.
 The NWWRAC has also been invited to participate in an ICES benchmark workshop on seabass and to contribute new datasets relevant to the stock assessment of this species for the purposes of contributing to the formulation of ICES advice.